 They can also better protect sensitive data, meet compliance standards, and reduce the risk of regulatory penalties.

 Unlike threat hunting, which is proactive, incident response (IR) is a reactive process that occurs after a security breach has been detected.
 The objective of incident response is to mitigate the damage caused by security incidents and return the affected systems to their normal working state as quickly as possible.

 IR begins when a security incident has been detected.
 This can happen through various methods, such as IDS/IPS alerts, user reports, or suspicious behavior.
 Once detected, the incident response team investigates the incident, determines its scope and severity, and proceeds to contain it to prevent further damage.
 In a way, incident response is like a fire alarm, and IR experts are the firefighters.

 Incident response typically involves a series of coordinated steps, including containment, identification, investigation, remediation, and recovery.
-These steps are detailed in a document called the incident response plan, along with all of the incident response team’s procedures and responsibilities.
+These steps are detailed in the incident response plan, along with all of the incident response team’s procedures and responsibilities.

 Cyber incidents are more than just technical issues; they also present business challenges.
 The sooner they are dealt with, the less damage they will cause, which is why more and more businesses recognize the importance of having a cybersecurity incident response plan.

 Threat hunting and incident response are two different security approaches that can be used to protect a system from cyber threats.
 But how do they differ?